barb0238/cst8918-w24-a03-weather-pulumi/README.md

 })
 ```

 Notice the code above references the `imageTag` variable.
 You can use this to assign the current version of the application before publishing it.
 This makes it really easy to roll-back if needed!
 You should set it now.
-Use the pulumi CLI to set it to `v0.2.0` -- our app is still in the prototype stage :wink:
+Use the pulumi CLI to set it to `v0.2.0` -- our app is still in the prototype stage 😉

 ```sh
 pulumi config set imageTag "v0.2.0"